-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that follow-up question.
 They deal with government-wide issues which we collaboratively work on, and the matter you mentioned specifically is included in this area.

-Now, the Workers' Safety and Compensation Commission tries to showcase and publicize the need for worker safety and to increase visibility as we need to support them in workers' safety, as we are required to publicize them.
+The Workers' Safety and Compensation Commission tries to showcase and publicize the need for worker safety and to increase visibility, as we need to support them in workers' safety, as we are required to publicize them.

-Now, what is a barrier that we sometimes run into, is that some workplaces lack a safety program officer or cases where their workers are overstressed and face mental challenges in trying to appease their managers, so in cases such as that, we must collaborate with other departments that overlap where government has the mandate.
+Now, a barrier that we sometimes run into is that some workplaces lack a safety program officer or cases where their workers are overstressed and face mental challenges in trying to appease their managers.
+In cases such as that, we must collaborate with other departments that overlap where government has the mandate.

-Further, the employees of the Workers' Safety and Compensation Commission end of dealing with these workplaces in collaboration with different governments outside the purview of the Government of Nunavut when conducting a thorough assessment of worker safety.
+Further, the employees of the Workers' Safety and Compensation Commission deal with these workplaces in collaboration with different governments outside the purview of the Government of Nunavut when conducting a thorough assessment of worker safety.
 Thank you, Mr. Speaker.